Jhené Aiko: 2007–2011: Return to music and Sail Out

 In 2007, she made a return to music, in an interview she spoke on the choice saying "Shortly before I conceived my daughter, I stepped back into the field and took a meeting with a label head.
 In this meeting, I was innocently told, to 'sell' myself when walking into these meetings.
 "That's when I decided I would 'sail' myself rather than sell myself."

 Aiko released a mixtape on March 16, 2011, titled Sailing Soul(s) via her official website, JheneAiko.com.
 All the songs on the mixtape were written by her, except "July".
 The mixtape featured collaborations from Miguel, Drake and Kanye West as well as others.
 To promote the mixtape Aiko was joined by R&B singer Miguel on a one off free secret performance on Sunday, July 15.
 On October 21, 2012, Aiko released a music video for the song "My Mine".
 Aiko also released a video for the mixtape's second track, "Stranger".
-In 2011, she also began working closely with artists from Carson-based independent record label Top Dawg Entertainment such as Schoolboy Q and Ab-Soul, the latter was featured on her EP released November 12, 2013, titled Sail Out.
+In 2011, she also began working closely with artists from Carson-based independent record label Top Dawg Entertainment such as Schoolboy Q, Kendrick Lamar, and Ab-Soul.
+The latter two were featured on her EP released November 12, 2013, titled Sail Out.